 2. Which employees are eligible for public holiday entitlements?

 Most provinces specify certain requirements that must be met by the employee in order for them to qualify for public holiday pay.
-These rules differ from one jurisdiction to the next, but include:
+These rules differ from one jurisdiction to the next, but examples include:

-- working on their regular work days immediately before and after the holiday (subject to exceptions for reasonable cause or employer consent) (e.g., Alberta, Manitoba, New Brunswick, Nova Scotia, Ontario, PEI and Quebec);
+- working on their regular work days immediately before and after the holiday (subject to exceptions for reasonable cause or employer consent)

-- being employed for at least 30 days prior to the paid holiday and receiving pay for at least 15 of the 30 days (e.g., British Columbia, Nova Scotia and PEI).
+- being employed for at least 30 days prior to the paid holiday

 In addition to these general rules, certain occupations are simply exempt from statutory holiday laws.
 For example, several provinces exempt professionals such as doctors and lawyers from these rights.
 In other instances, employees in certain industries (e.g., hospitality or retail) may be subject to special requirements.